Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 After some bugs and error tweaks, my checkout page displaying all the correct information, forms and content:
 ![Checkout Page Success](media/readme/checkout_page_success.png)

+The payment stage and order per user definitley took the most time to set up and working completely.
+I decided to focus on getting this finished before coming back to make my own Blog model.
+Eventually, everything was error free and completely working as you can see from the screen shots below:
+- checkout success image
+- user profile image
+- admin update / delete

+From here I was able to move on to my blog model.
+The first step was to create the app and model, create a few json fixtures for 3 blog categories, migrate the model changes and load the fixture.
+This was all successful with no issues as shown below:
+- insert image of blog admin

 ## HTML CSS and Python validation checks

 ### HTML